rekha-balan/azure-docs-test2-pr.nl-NL/articles/logic-apps/logic-apps-schema-2016-04-01.md

 ## <a name="upgrade-your-schema"></a>Upgrade your schema

-Upgrading to the new schema only takes a few steps.
+To upgrade to the [most recent schema](https://schema.management.azure.com/schemas/2016-06-01/Microsoft.Logic.json), you need only take a few steps.
 The upgrade process includes running the upgrade script, saving as a new logic app, and if you want, possibly overwriting the previous logic app.

 1. In the Azure portal, open your logic app.